 Direct Access Accessing GCF's resources through national or regional AEs directly without intermediaries, such as bilateral and multilateral organisations to implement projects/ programmes.
 Direct Access Entities (DAE) National institutions accredited by the GCF Board that can access and manage funds to undertake projects/programmes funded by GCF such as government institutions, public sector, banks and financial institutions, and CSOs.
-Environmental and Social Safeguards (ESS) Measures undertaken to prevent and mitigate possible undue harm of GCF funded projects/programmes to people and environment.
-Executing Entity (EE) An institution responsible for the execution/ implementation of projects/ programmes funded by the GCF.
+Environmental Measures undertaken to prevent and mitigate possible undue harm of GCF funded projects/programmes to people and environment.
+Executing Entity (EE)An institution responsible for the execution/ implementation of project programmes funded by the GCF.
 Fiduciary Standards Refers to the basic and specialized fiduciary requirements of the GCF that AEs and readiness partners need to comply with depending on the nature of the activities funded by the GCF.
 The Fund's initial fiduciary standards are set out in Annex II of GCF/B.07/11.
-Fit-for-Purpose Accreditation Approach An accreditation approach that recognizes the role of a wide range of entities, which differ in the scope and nature of their activities, as well as their capacities, in advancing the objectives of the GCF.
-It accommodates this diversity by matching the nature, scale, and risk of intended activities to the application of the fiduciary standards and ESS.
-Funding Proposal (FP) A proposal developed by AEs to access and manage GCF to undertake projects/programmes Gender Policy The Gender Policy aims to ensure that the GCF efficiently contributes to gender equality and, in turn, achieves greater and more sustainable climate change results.
+Fit-for-Purpose Accreditation Approach Approach Accommodates this diversity by matching the nature, scale, and intended activities to the application of the fiduciary standards of Funding Proposal (FP)A proposal developed by AEs to access and manage GCF to under projects/programmes Gender Policy The Gender Policy aims to ensure that the GCF efficiently contributes to gender equality and, in turn, achieves greater and more sustainable climate change results.
 The Gender Policy is applied to all the GCF activities, whether implemented by international, regional, national or subnational, public or private entities or institutions that access GCF resources.
-Green Climate Fund (GCF) A financial mechanism of the UNFCCC established to help developing countries in achieving a paradigm shift to low-carbon pathways and increased climate resilient development.
-It supports projects, programmes, policies and other activities in the developing country parties to the UNFCCC.
+Green Climate Fund (GCF) A financial mechanism of the UNFCCC established to help deve countries in achieving a paradigm shift to low-carbon pathwar and increased climate resilient development.
+It supports project programmes, policies and other activities in the developing co parties to the UNFCCC.
 International Access Entity (IAE) AEs with GCF that are expected to mobilize and manage GCF finance at the global level such as the UN agencies, multilateral development banks and other international organizations Investment Criteria A set of criteria adopted by the GCF to assess the FPs submitted by accredited entities or DAEs.